CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/install-innovation-only/single-server-without-ha/install-web-application-server.md

     1. Right-click the `Cortex Gateway` application pool and select `Start`.
 1. Once the application pool has been started, the site will be available on `<protocol>://<host>:<port>/<webapplicationname>`, e.g. `https://localhost/gateway`.
     {{% alert title="Note" %}} If the application pool does not stay started, ensure that the user it runs as has `Log on as a service` and `Log on as a batch job` permissions or belongs to a group that has those permissions.{{% /alert %}}

+## Preserve installation files

+Ensure that the installation files are backed up or kept on the server, especially the scripts and config files that have been modified.
+This will make it easier to perform further actions in future, such as troubleshooting, certificate rollover, uninstallation, reinstallation and updates.

 ## Next Steps?